Lake Erie Algae Blooms

-Lake Erie algae blooms are an annual threat to the health and drinking water of more than 11 million people.
+Lake Erie’s algae blooms are an annual threat to the health and drinking water of more than 11 million people.
 This is unacceptable.
-Here's what you can do to help.

 Each summer, communities and businesses around Lake Erie worry about and plan for toxic algae blooms, wondering if the algae will: